ssjjcao/P2P_BitTorrent/Readme.md

 > Note:
 > This document is written to describe my code design and implementation in general.
-> For more specific details, please look over the document "Design.pdf".
+> For more specific details, please look over the document [*Design.pdf*](https://github.com/ssjjcao/P2P_BitTorrent/blob/master/Design.pdf).
 > by *ssjjcao* <16302010015@fudan.edu.cn>

-[TOC]

 ## 1. additional files written for the project